wpendl99/.github/profile/simon/simon-react/simon-react.md

 }
 ```

-We also need to change the WebSocket initialization to explicitly use the service port (3000) instead of the React HTTP debugger port (3001).
-This is done by checking the dynamically injected node process variable that is set when webpack creates the application bundle.
+We also need to change the front-end WebSocket initialization found in the `gameNotifier.js` constructor to explicitly use the service port (3000) instead of the React HTTP debugger port (3001).
+Without this the front-end will send the webSocket messages to the React debug HTTP server listening on port 3001 and unlike HTTP traffic, it will not forward them onto port 3000 automatically.
+To explicitly send webSocket requests to port 3000 we use the dynamically injected process environment variable that is set when webpack creates the application bundle.

 ```js
 let port = window.location.port;